toliaqat/xenon-wiki/service-design-patterns.md

 ## Extensibility

-DCP promotes re-use  through services: If you have same  shared piece of logic  or state  create a  service to  represent it,  and then  use that service, through its REST API.
+Xenon promotes re-use  through services: If you have same  shared piece of logic  or state  create a  service to  represent it,  and then  use that service, through its REST API.